- Residency - UT Health Science Center - San Antonio (2004-2007), Dermatology

 - Dermatology - General

-Heather W. Goff, M.D., M.P.H., is an Assistant Professor in the Department of Dermatology at UT Southwestern Medical Center.
+Heather W. Goff, M.D., M.P.H., is an Associate Professor in the Department of Dermatology at UT Southwestern Medical Center.

 Dr. Goff earned her medical degree at the University of Texas Health Science Center at San Antonio, where was a member of the Alpha Omega Alpha honor medical society and also completed an internship in internal medicine and a residency in dermatology.